markzegarelli/amplitude-dev-center-1/docs/experiment/general/data-model.md

 ## Deployments

 In Amplitude Experiment, a deployment serves a group of flags or experiments for use in an application.
 Deployments have an associated randomly generated **deployment key** which Experiment uses to identify the deployment and authorize requests to the evaluation servers.
-For each project, a deployment using the project API key as the deployment key is created by default.
+For each project, a deployment using the project API key as the deployment key is available by default.

 !!!info "Client vs Server Deployments"
     Deployments are either client or server deployments.
 Only server deployments can use flag configs for [local evaluation](./evaluation/local-evaluation.md).
 Don't share or make flag configs public.

 Deployments live within Amplitude Analytics projects, and a project can have multiple deployments.
+Deployments are generally named after the platform (client-side) or service (server-side) which variants are served to (for example: `android`, `ios`, `web`).
 Add deployments to [Flags and Experiments](../guides/getting-started/create-a-flag.md#add-a-deployment) in the same project.
 When Experiment's evaluation servers receive a request to fetch variants for a user, Experiment uses the deployment key to look up all associated flags and experiments for evaluation.

 ## Flags and experiments